File Mechanics Lien Release | Lien Discharge | Satisfaction of Lien

 Why file a release of lien on a construction project?

-A release of lien (also known as a mechanics lien discharge or final lien waiver) generally means that you've been paid, or the construction lien dispute has otherwise been resolved.
+A release of lien (also known as a mechanics lien release, discharge or final lien waiver) generally means that you've been paid, or the construction lien dispute has otherwise been resolved.
 Here are some reasons for completing your LienItNow mechanics lien discharge:

 - As a condition of payment, the construction lien usually must be discharged.